 Terra Incognita: Photographs of America’s Third Coast

-A major exhibition of the photographs from Terra Incognita is currently being organized by The Ogden Museum of Southern Art in New Orleans.
-This exhibit of approximately 60 images will hang in the main gallery on the Ogden’s fourth floor and will open on October 6, 2007, the evening of Art for Art’s Sake, and will continue through January 2, 2008.
+A major exhibition of the photographs from Terra Incognita was organized by The Ogden Museum of Southern Art in New Orleans.
+This exhibit of approximately 60 images hung in the main gallery on the Ogden’s fourth floor from October 6, 2007 through January 2, 2008.

 The exhibition has traveled since 2008, and has been on display at Ogden Water•Color; Walter Anderson Museum of Art; South Arkansas Art Center; Polk Museum of Art; Southeast Museum of Photography; and Pensacola Museum of Art.
 The slideshows below feature the installation, opening receptions, and associated events for travel venuesprior to 2015, specifically the venues at Ogden Museum of Southern Art at Watercolor; Walter Anderson Museum of Art, Ocean Springs, MS; South Arkansas Art Center, El Dorado, AK, and Polk Museum of Art, Lakeland, FL.
 Post-2015 venues at Southeast Museum of Photography, Daytona Beach, FL, and Pensacola Museum of Art are featured on my News Blog.